Vessels

 22cm w x 22cm d x 9cm h

-Layers of silicone were extruded tightly, rhythmically coiling, snaking and interlinking.
-A foot or base was made in a similar manner.
-After curing for 4 weeks, the work was assembled.
+Layers of silicone hand extruded tightly, rhythmically coiling and snaking.
+A base was made in a similar manner.
+After curing, the work assembled.

-The resultant vessel form is both bowl and its contents, conjuring and shifting between associations with bodily viscera and edible foodstuffs.
+The resultant vessel form is both bowl and its contents; raising associations with both bodily viscera and edible foodstuffs presented in a crafted form for ceremony and display.

 Silicone, 2022/23

-The overall form has higher sides and feet, drawing parallels with ceremonial bronze vessels from antiquity.
+The overall form has higher sides and feet than Vessel (I), perhaps drawing parallels with ceremonial bronze vessels from antiquity.
 Around the upper rim, fingers of silicone protrude from the lattice work of loopholes and the feet underneath are softly coiled cones that appear to almost collapse under the weight.

 Related Work: